 I am a behavioral data scientist and leading consumer insights expert on joint decision-making with 12+ years of experience conducting award-wining quantitative and qualitative research published in top academic and practitioner journals.
 I have proven ability to use data to distill complex problems into actionable insights and communicate findings to academic and private sector constituents via storytelling in a simplified manner.
 I am a mentor, teacher, and coach of the next generation of marketing professionals and leaders.

-Currently, I am the Diane Harkins Coughlin and Christopher J. Coughlin Sesquicentennial Assistant Professor of Marketing at the Carroll School of Management, Boston College.
+Currently, I am an Associate Professor at D'Amore-McKim School of Business (with a joint appointment at the College of Arts, Media and Design) at Northeastern University.
 My research interests are joint decision making, interpersonal relationships and social influence, consumers’ self-control, and interventions to promote healthy choices.

 My research agenda focuses on two research streams: (1) the influence of dyadic decision-making contexts (e.g., decisions made jointly by two partners, such as choosing a restaurant/movie, buying a home, or making long-term retirement choices together) on consumer behavior (my primary area of research expertise and interest); and (2) data-driven consumer welfare interventions.
 In my first research stream, I was the among the first consumer researchers to develop theories to explain consumer behavior in dyadic decision-making contexts, specifically focusing on two sub-areas: (a) understanding how consumers make dyadic decisions (where two partners provide input, reach one decision, and both experience the decision outcomes) and how such dyadic decisions differ from individually-made decisions; (b) examining the interplay of dyadic and individual decisions as consumers move in and out of decision-making dyads.
 Within my second research stream, I use advanced analytical skills to examine data-driven interventions for improving consumer well-being, focusing on both: (a) large-scale practitioner interventions and b) consumer decision strategies.